Luis A. Ferré

 Don Luis Alberto Ferré Aguayo (February 17, 1904 – October 21, 2003), most commonly known as Luis A. Ferré, was a Puerto Rican engineer, industrialist, politician, philanthropist, and patron of the arts who served as the third democratically elected governor of Puerto Rico from 1969 to 1973.
 Ferré previously served as an at-large member of the House of Representatives of Puerto Rico from 1953 to 1957.
 After his governorship, he served as the eighth president of the Senate of Puerto Rico from 1977 to 1981.

 Founder of the pro-statehood New Progressive Party in 1967, Ferré opposed the political status of Puerto Rico as an unincorporated territory of the United States, promoting instead Puerto Rican statehood, or the incorporation of the archipelago and island into the United States as a state.
 He advocated support for the admission of Puerto Rico into the Union from the start of his political career as an unsuccessful nominee for Resident Commissioner of Puerto Rico under the Puerto Rican Statehood Party in 1948.
-He was awarded the Presidential Medal of Freedom by President Bush in 1989.
+He was awarded the Presidential Medal of Freedom by President George H. W. Bush in 1989.

 Early life

-Luis Alberto Ferré Aguayo was born in the southern city of Ponce, Puerto Rico on February 17, 1904.
+Luis Alberto Ferré Aguayo was born in the southern city of Ponce, Puerto Rico, on February 17, 1904.
 Ferré's grandfather Maurice Ferré Perotín was a French engineer who was involved in the construction of the Panama Canal before settling in Cuba.
 Ferré's father, Antonio Ferré Bagayado or "Bacallao", was born in Havana, Cuba and grew up there.
 As a young man he immigrated to Puerto Rico, where he founded the company Puerto Rico Iron Works, in Barrio Playa de Ponce, Ponce, Puerto Rico.
 In Puerto Rico, Antonio Ferré met and married María Aguayo Casals, a cousin of both Catalan cellist Pablo Casals (whose mother was a Puerto Rico-born Catalan musician) and Carmelita Defilló Sanz (wife to Dominican politician and historian Manuel Arturo Peña Batlle and mother of Dominican paintist Fernando Peña Defilló).
 Antonio and María had four sons, Luis, José, Carlos and Hermán Ferré, and two daughters, Rosario and Isolina; the latter would become a nun of international prominence.

 Ferré studied mechanical engineering at the Massachusetts Institute of Technology, obtaining his bachelor's degree in 1924 and master's degree in 1925, and music at the New England Conservatory of Music.
 While at MIT he was part of the Army ROTC.
 While living in Boston, Ferré developed an admiration for the "American way of democracy".